Qbicz/multi-secret-sharing/README.md

 ![Traditional way of sharing a secret](https://raw.githubusercontent.com/Qbicz/multi-secret-sharing/master/docs/Sharing-Secrets.jpg)

-**multi-secret-sharing** is a tool for splitting secret data into parts.
+**multi-secret-sharing** is a tool for splitting multiple secrets among multiple stakeholders.

 The parts, or secret shares are saved as JSON files and can be later distributed to several people or backed up on separate disks and online storage facilities.